Aarakshan: Plot

-The backward classes welcome reservations because it provides additional opportunities for education.
-The upper classes are against reservations because they do not believe in effectiveness of Reservation System.
+The backward classes welcome reservations because they provide additional education opportunities.
+The upper classes are against reservations because they do not believe in the effectiveness of the reservation system.
 These arguments are played out between Sushant and Deepak.
 The moderate STM administrators are afraid that college-level reservations may create conflicts between the students.
 When asked by a reporter, Dr. Anand shares his personal opinion – that some form of reservation, free of politics and economics, is good for society.
 The next day's headlines scream that Dr. Anand favours reservations.
 The STM board is outraged; Dr. Anand is warned that Mithilesh will use this to oust him.
 Dr. Anand resigns from STM, and Mithilesh is appointed as the new principal.
-Sushant soon realizes that Dr. Anand's intention is not bad and that he does not have caste feeling.
+Sushant soon realizes that Dr. Anand's intention is not bad and that he does not have caste feelings.

-Dr. Anand to his shock finds that his house is being used for K.K coaching classes, which is linked to Mithilesh.
-Earlier Dr. Anand signs an agreement that he will be the guarantee for the bank loan taken by his friend, and allows his friend's sons to stay in that house for 2 years but they use it to earn money by allowing K.K coaching classes inside the house.
-Dr. Anand's house lands in civil court case and no lawyer is ready to go against Mithilesh.
-Meanwhile, Deepak who is in United States finds that Dr. Anand has resigned from STM, immediately comes to India, enraged Deepak goes to that house and takes law into his own hands by trying to evacuate people related to K.K coaching classes.
-Police arrest Deepak, but later Deepak is released on bail by Sushant.
+Dr. Anand, to his shock, finds that his house is being used for K.K. coaching classes, which is linked to Mithilesh.
+Earlier, Dr. Anand had signed as a guarantor for the bank loan taken by his friend, allowing his friend's sons to stay in that house for 2 years.
+However, they used it to earn money by allowing K.K. coaching classes inside the house.
+Dr. Anand's house lands in a civil court case, and no lawyer is ready to go against Mithilesh.
+Meanwhile, Deepak, who is in the United States, finds that Dr. Anand has resigned from STM and immediately comes to India.
+An enraged Deepak goes to that house and takes the law into his own hands by trying to evacuate people related to K.K. coaching classes.
+Police arrest Deepak, but later Deepak gets released on bail by Sushant.